cables-gl/cables-cli/README.md

 - `-x` /  `--no-extract` : do not extract the downloaded zip file
 - `-j` / `--json-filename` `[JSON FILENAME]` : Define the filename of the patch json file
 - `-c` / `--combine-js` : combine javascript and json into a single patch.js
+- `-o` / `--old-browsers`: load a version made compatible with older browsers using babel

 ## Use as a module